The Demand for Pediatric Nurses and How a DNP/PNP Can Help

 Pediatric Nurse Supply Versus Demand

 Yet, at the same time, massive shortages of qualified pediatric nurse practitioners exist.
-Here are some figures that reinforce this gap:
+Here are some figures that outline this gap:

-• The American Association of Nurse Practitioners states that, as of 2019, only 4% of nurse practitioners have specialized in the field of pediatrics.
+- The American Association of Nurse Practitioners states in an October 2024 article that, only 3.7% of nurse practitioners are certified in pediatrics.

 Learn more about Baylor's Online DNP-PNP program